openspending/os-conductor/README.md

 A simple service to allow whitelisted users to load data to the OpenSpending Datastore.

 The service is based on `Flask` microframework running on `Python 3` interpreter.
-Development environment is based on `npm/gulp` as interface for developers to interact with project.
+Development environment is based on `npm/gulp` to serve app usnig `browsersync`.
 Deployment process is `CI/CD` based on `Shippable` and `Heroku` services.

 ## Getting Started

-To start development process clone repository, go to repository dir and then install development dependencies into virtual environments with command:
+To start development process clone repository, go to repository dir and then install development dependencies into virtual environments, add pre-commit hook and activate `run` tool with command:

 ```
-source activate.sh
+$ source activate.sh
 ```

 ## Development